OxsPlatform/codex/README.md

 - Use PascalCase for class names.
 - Use UPPER_CASE for global constants.
 - Don't mix cases
--

-## Best Practices
+## Coding
-- Write tests for all new features.
 - Use await-async instead then-catch.
 - Avoid long lines (over chaining) like complex ternaries, chaining of (await function) etc.
 - Avoid oversized try-catch.
 - Use separate layers (derived from SoC) for client communications, business logic and connection to database.
 - Avoid cyclic dependency, use tree-shaped architecture.
 - Expose only what actually required (Encapsulation).
-- API routes group by http methods and order (with wildcard/parameter aat the end)
+- API routes group by http methods and order (with wildcard/parameter at the end)
 - const > let > var

+## Data Base
+- Write simple and clear queries (KISS).
+- Avoid mongodb transaction if possinble.
+- If using mongodb transaction - don't execute parallel queries.
--
+- Model.insertMany > Model.create([